 About The School

 The Harvard Business School has a brand like no other business school in the world.
-And it is this magnetic appeal that persuades close to 10,000 hopefuls to compete for one of the 940 places in the MBA program every year.
+And it is this magnetic appeal that persuades a record-breaking 10,000 hopefuls to compete for one of the 940 places in the MBA program every year.
 The HBS Admissions team is made up of only five key individuals, so it is no surprise that many applicants very quickly fall by the way side, given their lack of professional credentials and academic excellence.
 Indeed for some the process is akin to burning a dozen or so $20 bills.
 Such limited staff resources may in part explain the school’s move towards a shorter, more streamlined application in recent years.
 HBS now only requires two recommendations, and in the past three years has moved from four essays down to just one optional essay.
 Your resume and recommendations have never carried so much weight.
 HBS has more CEOs of Fortune 500 companies than any other MBA program, a couple of former Presidents (U.S. and Mexico), and an unrivaled global network of influence.
 This conservative symbol of success, with its old red brick campus and the highest admissions yield, nevertheless faces a battle to win the hearts of minds of the tech industry.
 For many applicants the closest they will get to a Harvard MBA is a T-shirt, but for a select few it will be the experience of a lifetime.

 Strengths And Specializations